 - Abstractions should not depend on details.
 Details should depend on abstractions.

-Dependency Inversion Principle states that we should decouple high level modules from low level modules, introducing an abstraction layer between the high level classes and low level classes.
-Further more it inverts the dependency: instead of writing our abstractions based on details, the we should write the details based on abstractions.
+The dependency Inversion Principle states that we should decouple high-level modules from low-level modules, introducing an abstraction layer between the high-level classes and low-level classes.
+Furthermore, it inverts the dependency: instead of writing our abstractions based on details, we should write the details based on abstractions.

-Dependency Inversion or Inversion of Control are better know terms referring to the way in which the dependencies are realized.
-In the classical way when a software module(class, framework …) need some other module, it initializes and holds a direct reference to it.
+Dependency Inversion or Inversion of Control is better to know terms referring to the way in which the dependencies are realized.
+In a classical way when a software module(class, framework …) needs some other module, it initializes and holds a direct reference to it.
 This will make the 2 modules tight coupled.
 In order to decouple them the first module will provide a hook (a property, parameter …) and an external module controlling the dependencies will inject the reference to the second one.

-7. Some important design point to remember apart from S.O.L.I.D. principles
+10. Important design points to remember apart from S.O.L.I.D. principles

 - Program to an interface , not an implementation::